Welcome, Seeker of Forbidden Knowledge, to Tuesday's puzzle, week 36 of the year 2025. (Simpler puzzle) and (Harder puzzle)

 Congratulations!

-The Doll Maker is frog-marched into a constabulary wagon and driven off to meet his fate.
+The Lighthouse Keeper is frog-marched into a constabulary wagon and driven off to meet his fate.

 All the suspect's details: